The Simpsons Movie: Casting

 The writers had written the opening concert scene without a specific band in mind.
-Green Day were cast in that role having requested to guest star in the show.
+Green Day was cast in that role, having requested to guest star in the show.
 Tom Hanks also appears as himself in the film and accepted the offer after just one phone call.
 Everybody Loves Raymond creator Philip Rosenthal provides the voice of the father in the "new Grand Canyon" commercial with Hanks.
 Due to time restraints, several guests who had recorded parts were cut from the film.
 Minnie Driver recorded the part of a patronizing grievance counselor in a scene that ended up being cut.
 Edward Norton recorded the part of the man who gets crushed as the dome is implemented, performing a Woody Allen impression.
 The staff felt the voice was too distracting, so Castellaneta re-recorded Norton's dialogue with a different voice.
 Isla Fisher and Erin Brockovich also recorded cameos, but their scenes were cut.
 Kelsey Grammer recorded lines for Sideshow Bob, who was to appear at several different points, but these scenes were also cut.
 Johnny Knoxville was also touted as a possible guest star.

-Although he does not provide the voice, Arnold Schwarzenegger is president of the United States rather than then-President George W. Bush because, according to Groening, "in two years ... the film [would be] out of date".
+Although he does not provide the voice, Arnold Schwarzenegger is president of the United States rather than the contemporary real-life incumbent George W. Bush, because according to Groening "in two years ... the film [would be] out of date".
 Brooks was nervous about the idea, noting that "[Schwarzenegger's] opinion polls were way down", and has said that they "were [hoping] he'd make a political comeback".
-The animators began by drawing an accurate caricature of Schwarzenegger, but one of the staff instead suggested an altered version of recurring character Rainier Wolfcastle as President.
+The animators began by drawing an accurate caricature of Schwarzenegger, but one of the staff instead suggested an altered version of recurring character Rainier Wolfcastle as president.
 This idea was developed, with the design of Wolfcastle, himself also a caricature of Schwarzenegger, being given more wrinkles under his eyes and a different hairstyle.